 Published each year in May, The Compendium of Federal Medicine presents concise but comprehensive information about new developments in diseases most often treated by healthcare professionals working in the federal setting and some diseases seen almost exclusively in federal medicine.

-Recognizing the diversity of the federal market, the 2017 Compendium of Federal Medicine is a collection of articles on select topics of proven high interest to federal health care professionals, updating readers on a wide variety of clinical matters that impacts the care of the federal patient.
-Now in its tenth year of publication, the Compendium is mailed with the May edition of U.S. Medicine to the full circulation of 34,000 physicians, pharmacists, nurse practitioners, physician assistants and medical center administrators and central office leaders working in Department of Veterans Affairs, Department of Defense (military) and the U.S. Public Health Service.
-Print & Digital Advertising Rate Card
+Recognizing the diversity of the federal market, the 2018 Compendium of Federal Medicine will be a collection of articles on select topics of proven high interest to federal health care professionals, updating readers on a wide variety of clinical matters that impacts the care of the federal patient.
+Now in its eleventh year of publication, the Compendium is mailed with the May edition of U.S. Medicine to the full circulation of 34,000 physicians, pharmacists, nurse practitioners, physician assistants and medical center administrators and central office leaders working in Department of Veterans Affairs, Department of Defense (military) and the U.S. Public Health Service.